kevoreilly/CAPEv2/.github/issue_template.md

+## Removing issue template is equivalent to invalid issue!
+* We having this template to not ask again and again everyone the same questions!

 ## About accounts on [capesandbox.com](https://capesandbox.com/)
 * Issues isn't the way to ask for account acctivation.
 Ping capesandbox in [Twitter](https://twitter.com/capesandbox) with your username